sumedha-jhanji/namaste-react/README.md

 ## Each child in a list should have unique key prop - Warning
-- we must assign key value to each child element of list so that they cna be uniquely represented
+- we must assign key value to each child element of list so that they can be uniquely represented
 - key={}
 - key is a reserved word which needs unique value like "id"